extract

 Important

-For extract to work correctly, residue names and atom names in the input PDB must conform to standard PDB naming conventions.
+For extract to work correctly, residue and atom names in the input PDB must conform to standard PDB naming conventions.
 The tool relies on internal dictionaries to recognize amino acids, ions, water molecules, and backbone atoms.
 Non-standard naming will cause residues to be misclassified or charges to be incorrectly assigned.

 AMINO_ACIDS

-Standard 20 amino acids (charges reflect physiological pH):
+Standard 20 (charges reflect physiological pH):

 • Neutral: ALA, ASN, CYS, GLN, GLY, HIS, ILE, LEU, MET, PHE, PRO, SER, THR, TRP, TYR, VAL